bhurt/HaskellNotes/README.md

 * Github markdown help: [https://help.github.com/articles/github-flavored-markdown](https://help.github.com/articles/github-flavored-markdown)
 * Haddock Users Guide: [http://www.haskell.org/haddock/doc/html/](http://www.haskell.org/haddock/doc/html/)

+# Initializing Cabal

+You only need to do this once per system.
+All of the folowing step should take place in your home directory

+* Install a native cabal and ghc (sudo apt-get install cabal-install or similar)
+* Delete any fossil .ghc and .cabal directories in your home directory
+* cabal update
+* cabal install cabal-install
+* Add the line:
+    export PATH=~/.cabal/bin:$PAT
+to .bashrc

+TODO: figure out how to compile newer versions of ghc inside of cabal.

 # Create A Git Repository

 Go to github.
 The +/- in the upper right hand corner lets you create